-eating sugar to excess, even when already full

 Binge Eating Disorder is a very real illness with serious long term consequences.
 Like other eating disorders, it can even be fatal.

-Fortunately there are very effective, evidence based treatments for Binge Eating Disorder.
+Fortunately there are very effective treatments for Binge Eating Disorder.
 Simply avoiding trigger foods is not an effective or adequate treatment for BED.
 Dieting, or any eating ‘protocol’ that places restrictions on food and eating, has been shown to be a primary cause of Binge Eating Disorder, and dieting has the potential to make the disorder much worse once it is already established.
 Any weight loss efforts should be implemented under the supervision of a team of medical professionals who have experience treating BED.

 Proper treatment for Binge Eating Disorder includes cognitive-behavioral therapy, interpersonal therapy, dialectical therapy and even medication.
 I can not stress the importance of seeking proper, evidence-based treatment from experts with experience treating this condition.
 It CAN be effectively treated.